-Ve can expect future systems to combine ideas from both camps, leading to a hybrid architecture such as that shown in Figure 3.
-Thinking of capabilities as services should allow us to integrate these concepts by, for instance, building the security service to support the needs of both grids and P2P networks. §

-Geoffrey Fox is professor of computer science at Florida State University and associate director of its School of Computational Science and Information Technology; fox@csit.fsu.edu.
+We can expect future systems to combine ideas from both camps, leading to a hybrid architecture such as that shown in Figure 3.
+Thinking of capabilities as services should allow us to integrate these concepts by, for instance, building the security service to support the needs of both grids and P2P networks.
+St Geoffrey Fox is professor of computer science at Florida State University and associate director of its School of Computational Science and Information Technology.
+Contact him at fox@ csit.fsu.edu.

 Dennis Gannon is a professor and chair in the Department of Computer Science at Indiana University and director of IU's Extreme Computing Lab.
 Over the past five years he has led the HPC++ initiative, which has produced a set of libraries for object-oriented runtime systems for large-scale parallel and distributed computing.
-In addition, he is a partner in the NSF Computational Cosmology Grand Challenge project, the DOE 2000 Common Component Architecture software tools group, and the NCSA Alliance.
-He also chairs the Java Grande Forum's Concurrency and Parallelism subgroup with Denis Caromel.
 His current research focuses on constructing distributed applications based on software component technology, integrating parallel and distributed programming systems, and designing problem-solving "workbenches" and distributed Grid services.
-He has a PhD in computer science from the University of Illinois and a PhD in mathematics from the University of California, Davis; gannon@iuvax.cs.indiana.edu.
+He has a PhD in computer science from the University of Illinois and a PhD in mathematics from the University of California, Davis.
+Contact him at gannon@ iuvax.cs.indiana.edu.